DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Examples: "102 = ƒ" is possible instead of "102 = 402".
 For a glyph not shown in your font such as Meng, "77 = 0x2C6E" (or 11374 still).
 	- Should be easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (e.g., RegExp "0x$1 = 0x$2	; $3")
 * PKL[eD] v0.4.6: The base layout can hold default settings.
 Layout entries are now any-whitespace delimited.
 	- pklIniRead() can have an altFile, such as "BasIni".
-	- Allow a ..\ syntax too in pklIniRead(), to simplify entries like this: img_DKeyDir = ..\Cmk-eD_ISO\DeadkeyImg
-	- Change baseLayout entries to same format as in PKL_Settings.ini, so baseLayout = "Layouts\" . entry . "\baseLayout.ini".
+For BasIni/LayIni, .\ and ..\ point to their own and mother directories.
 	- Read most layout settings apart from remaps from the base layout if not found in the main layout.
+	- ONHOLD: Look for backup bgImg/extImg/dkImg in BasIni after all?
+If using an ANS base file for an ISO layout, it looks silly.
+But better than nothing?
-* Requiring Tab delimited layout entries was too harsh.
+	- Requiring Tab delimited layout entries was too harsh.
 Now, any combination of Space/Tab is allowed.
 For Space, use ={Space}.
+* PKL[eD] v0.4.7: Multi-Extend w/ 4 layers selectable by modifiers+Ext.
+Extend-tap-release.
+One-shot Extend layers.
+	- Multi-Extend, allowing one Extend key with 2 modifiers (e.g., RAlt/RShift) to select up to 4 different layers.
+Ext+Mod{2/3/2+3} -> Ext2/3/4.
+	- Ext2 is a NumPad/nav layer w/ some useful symbols.
+Ext3/Ext4 are one-shot string layers but mostly to be filled by the user.
+	- Dual-role tap-release Extend key.
+Works as Back on tap within a certain time and Ext on hold.
+Set the time to 0 ms to disable it.
+	- ExtReturnTo setting to allow one-shot Extend, e.g., for strings.
+Can for instance return from Ext3 to Ext1.

 **OTHER/NOTES**
 * There was a problem with DKs getting stuck after a special entry.
 Seems this was always the case?!
 A call to pkl_Send(0) somehow prevents it...